How Does Rebounding Improve Eyesight?

 When you’re bouncing on a rebounder, keep it safe.
 Use a sturdy trampoline, set it up on even ground, and don’t push beyond your limits.
 Your eyes — and your ankles — will thank you.

-Conclusion: Should You Bounce for Better Vision?
+Final Thoughts: Should You Bounce for Better Vision?

 ⚠️ Disclaimer: This article is for informational use only.
 It is not medical advice.
 Always consult a qualified professional before starting any new exercise programme or if you have concerns about your vision.